 - How to Get Apple News App on macOS Mojave Outside US, UK, and Australia

-- How to Set Up Dynamic Desktop in macOS Mojave on Mac
+- Set Up Dynamic Desktop in macOS Mojave on Mac

 - How to Record Screen in macOS Mojave